sushilrai/razor-server/README.md

 of controlling the node (such as a vCenter server taking possession of ESX systems).

-***

-This is a [0.x release](http://semvber.org); that means that we might make backwards incompatible changes, especially to the database schema which would force you to rebuild all the machines that Razor is managing.
-The current code base is perfectly suitable for evaluation and smaller lab setups but not for production use.

 ## Getting in touch

 * bug/issue tracker: [RAZOR project in JIRA](https://tickets.puppetlabs.com/browse/RAZOR)